 - the council refuses to make a statement after a statutory assessment

-- you disagee with Part 2, 3 or 4 of your child's Statement when it is first made or later changes
+- you disagree with Part 2, 3 or 4 of your child's Statement when it is first made or later changes

 - the council refuses to carry out a statutory re-assessment

-- the council decides to stop an exisiting Statement
+- the council decides to stop an existing Statement

 An appeal has to be made within two months of the council making a decision.